fredn21/Q3_Assignment/README.md

 Rscript src/make-plot.R
 ```

-The input data is in 'data' and the results of the analyssis are in 'out'.
+The input data is in 'data' and the results of the analysis are in 'out'.